 In Europe, the concept of austerity has meant deep, painful cuts to government spending.
 In India, however, austerity looks a little different.

 India's government has started by reeling in departmental spending on things like hotel space and foreign travel.
 It may seem like window dressing, but it can be difficult to make deep spending cuts in that country.
 Many voters see government largesse as a right and usually applaud pork-barrel spending.

-Mihir Sharma, a columnist at The Business Standard, says the government is trying to combat poverty, malnutrition and other critical needs.
+Mihir Sharma, a columnist at the Business Standard newspaper, says the government is trying to combat poverty, malnutrition and other critical needs.

-HANNON: The government has also said that it will cut 10 percent of discretionary spending, and is putting a hiring freeze on the civil service.
-But analysts say that's unlikely to make much of a dent in India's $91 billion deficit.
+The government has also announced that it will cut 10 percent of discretionary spending, and that it will put a hiring freeze on the civil service.
+Analysts, however, say that's unlikely to make much of a dent in India's $91 billion deficit.